snsinahub-org/variable-substitution/README.md

     # Skip empty values, set to false to keep empty values to be replaced
     # Required: true
     # Default: true
+    # NOTE: it is supported for XML only, this feature will be added to JSON in future
     skip-empty: true

     # Description: list of variables will be original values replacements